-$$\widehat{\Theta} = \underset{\Theta}{\operatorname{arg\,min}} \left( m_d - m_s \right)' W \left( m_d - m_s \right) \tag{21}$$
+$$\widehat{\Theta} = \operatorname{arg\,min}{\Theta} \left( m_d - m_s \right)' W \left( m_d - m_s \right) \tag{19}$$ where to make the problem scale well to ease estimation I follow a typical practice of setting W as a diagonal matrix containing the inverse moment variances, which, also following convention, I obtain by bootstrapping the sample.

 To fit the remaining parameters, I need to choose an appropriate set of moments $m_d$ in the data that should uniquely or jointly map to each parameter.
 The full set of moments I use in estimation is listed in Table 4.
 For some parameters, like the job offer arrival rates, there are standard moments that many papers use.
 For instance, the unemployment rate, the quarterly transition rate from unemployment to employment, and the rate of wage increases target the offer arrival rates $\lambda_0$ and $\lambda_1$ .
 To target the wage offer distribution, I choose several moments from the full wage distribution among employed workers and also just for wages accepted out of unemployment, specifically the mean, median, and standard deviation, as well as the ratios of the 90th to 50th and 75th to 25th percentiles of accepted wages.
 In many papers, given the model assumptions the distribution of wages accepted out of unemployment exactly identifies the wage offer distribution, but that is not the case here because workers all have unique reservation wages depending on their preferences and savings levels.
-For the wage distribution itself, I assume a flexible parametric distribution for log firm productivity x, supposing it is distributed Beta( $\alpha_x$ , $\beta_x$ ).
+For the wage distribution itself, I assume a flexible parametric distribution for log firm productivity x, supposing it is distributed Beta $(\alpha_x, \beta_x)$ .
 This maps to wages through $\alpha$ .
 I then need a way to scale it appropriately, as a beta distribution has support between 0 and 1.
 To do so, I follow Bontemps et al. (2000) who show that the upper and lower bounds for the support of the wage distribution, $\underline{w}$ and $\overline{w}$ can be estimated consistently by the sample minimum and maximum.